teamniteo/handbook/2_Operations/investment-strategy.md

 ## Summary

 Keep in mind the above percentages are maximum for each asset class and are not supposed to be all maxed out (that's why the total comes out to 110%).
-For example: if we have maxed out real estate, stock ETFs and private funds, we're already over the recommended maximum for long-term pool.
+For example: if we have maxed out real estate, stock ETFs and private funds, we're already over the recommended maximum for long-term pool, and need to refrain from buying more crypto.

 Refer to [Scrooge](https://scrooge.niteo.co) to see the current state of reserves.